mozilla/fx-private-relay/docs/end-to-end-local-phone-dev-iq.md

    - Location: US
 5. Click "Save"
 6. Send a text message to your relay number.
+7. (Note) Replies are not working yet; will be handled in a future PR

 - You should see the inteliquent webhook request in your local runserver and you should receive the text message to your real phone!